 There’s a growing school of thought that disposable pads and tampons are just about the worst thing you can put near one of the most porous and sensitive parts of your body.
-Studies carried out by respected women’s health organisations* have found a range of toxins, dioxins and carcinogens present in tampons, and according to US Congresswoman Carolyn Maloney, there is no research that actually declares tampons unequivocally safe!
+Studies carried out by respected women’s health organisations* have found a range of toxins, dioxins and carcinogens present in tampons.
+According to US Congresswoman Carolyn Maloney, there is no research that actually declares tampons unequivocally safe!

 Here at Bloom & Nora, we say no to toxins, no to dioxins, no to carcinogens and a very affirmative yes to you taking control of what goes next to your skin!
-Our pads are completely Oekotex certified which means there are no harmful chemicals used at any stage in the production cycle.
+Our pads use Oeko-Tex-certified fabrics because we don't want any harmful chemicals near your bits.

-Now this is the thing that impresses our customers the most – they work better than disposables!
-This isn’t surprising when you look at how much goes into the design and manufacture of them when compared to those flimsy little throwaway pads.
+Now, this is the thing that impresses our customers the most — our pads work better than disposables!
+This isn’t surprising when you look at how much goes into their design and manufacture when compared to those flimsy little throwaway pads.

-Our products are so well made that they can be used up to 150 times before they will need putting out to pasture.
-You can be sure you are in safe and caring hands when using Bloom & Nora.
+Our products are so well made that they can be used up to 150 times before they’ll need replaced.
+You can be sure you’re in safe and caring hands when using Bloom & Nora.

 It’s time to breathe a sigh of relief and put an end to the shock caused by an errant adhesive strip.
-If you have ever had one of those stuck to your nether regions, you’ll know exactly what we mean.
+If you’ve ever had one of those stuck to your nether regions, you’ll know exactly what we mean!

-Avoid this at all costs and be assured that with Bloom & Nora you’ll only have soft gentle fabrics in your bloomers.
-They are extremely comfortable too and guaranteed to have even the most sceptical nodding in approval.
+Avoid this at all costs and be assured that with Bloom & Nora you’ll only have soft, gentle fabrics in your bloomers.
+Our pads are extremely comfortable and even have once-septics nodding in approval.

-Did you know that you can save up to £2000 compared to the cost of using throwaway sanitary products?
-The cost per reusable pad change is approximately 3p per change compared to 12p per change for disposable pads and tampons*.
+Did you know reusables can save you up to £2,000 when compared to the cost of using throwaway sanitary products?
+The cost is approximately 3p per reusable change compared to 12p per change for disposable pads and tampons*.

-Considering you will be requiring the services of sanitary pads until those frightful hot flushes appear, there really is no time like the present to change to reusables and start saving those shillings now.
+Since you'll require the services of sanitary pads until those frightful hot flushes appear, there really is no time like the present to change to reusables and start saving those shillings.

-The time it takes for a tampon or pad to degrade in a landfill is centuries longer than the lifespan of the woman who used it, particularly when wrapped in a plastic wrapper or bag.
-During her menstruating years one woman can use up to 15,000 products most of which end up in landfill.
-Considering that they will still be around 500 years from now, it’s really quite alarming.
-To make matters worse, the ones that don’t end up in landfill, often end up on our beautiful shores.
+The time it takes for a tampon or pad to degrade in a landfill is centuries longer than the lifespan of the person who used it, particularly when it’s wrapped in a plastic wrapper or bag.
+During your menstruating years, you can use up to 15,000 products.
+It’s alarming to think that most of these products will still be around 500 years from now.
+And to make matters worse, those that don’t end up in landfill often end up on our beautiful shores.